-2021 Approach: In 2021, WAPA will continue to compare photography and video data to current on-theground inspection data from WAPA utility arborists and existing and new aerial photography from commercial sources.
-Those comparisons will help identify additional hazard trees that may not be identifiable due to terrain, ground access, or other limiting factors.
+2021 Approach: In 2021, WAPA continued to compare photography and video data to current on-the- ground inspection data from WAPA utility arborists and existing and new aerial photography from commercial sources.
+Those comparisons will help identify additional hazard trees that may not be identifiable from ground-based patrols due to terrain, ground access, or other limiting factors.
 In 2021, WAPA Vegetation Management staff and Utility Arborists are using the photography and video to identify vegetation management needs in the more difficult to access areas.
 This imagery is being used in conjunction with the LiDAR to provide a better overview of ground conditions and vegetation management needs.